Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 A positive reinforcement chart being used by a smiling adult and child to illustrate one of the effective clinical behavioral strategies for ADHD

-Behavioral strategies focus on changing habits, routines, and environments to help individuals manage ADHD symptoms more effectively.
-These techniques are commonly used in therapy, coaching, and daily self-management practices.
+Behavioral strategies focus on changing habits, routines, environments, and responses so ADHD symptoms become easier to manage.
+These strategies are commonly used in therapy, coaching, parenting support, and daily self-management practices.

 People with ADHD often experience challenges such as: